ExaWorks/psij-python/docs/user_guide.rst

     print(str(job.status))

+Canceling your `Job`
+^^^^^^^^^^^^^^^^^^^^

+If supported by the underlying job scheduler, PSI/J jobs can be canceled by invoking the :meth:`cancel <psij.job.Job.cancel>` method.

 Status Callbacks
 ^^^^^^^^^^^^^^^^

-Waiting for jobs to complete with wait is fine if you don’t mind blocking while you wait for a single job to complete.
-However, if you want to wait on multiple jobs without blocking, or you want to get updates when jobs start running, you can attach a callback to a JobExecutor which will fire whenever any job submitted to that executor changes status.
+Waiting for jobs to complete with :meth:`wait <psij.job.Job.wait>` is fine if you don't mind blocking while you wait for a single job to complete.
+However, if you want to wait on multiple jobs without blocking, or you want to get updates when jobs start running, you can attach a callback to a :class:`JobExecutor
+<psij.job_executor.JobExecutor>` which will fire whenever any job submitted to
+that executor changes status.

 To wait on multiple jobs at once:

+.. rst-class:: executor-type-selector selector-mode-tabs

+Slurm // Local // LSF // PBS // Cobalt

 .. code-block:: python

     import time
     from psij import Job, JobExecutor, JobSpec

-    count = 100
+    count = 10

     def callback(job, status):
         global count